borispovod/crypti-dapps-docs/UserInterface.md

 	return dappId;
 }

-detectDAppID(); // 16595324874141671114
+detectDappID(); // 16595324874141671114
 ```

 ## Using Less/Sass

-To use [less](http://lesscss.org/) or [sass](http://sass-lang.com/) while developing any stylesheets for your DApp's UI.
+To use [less](http://lesscss.org/) or [sass](http://sass-lang.com/) while developing any stylesheets for your dapp's UI.
 Simply prepare a [Grunt](http://gruntjs.com/) task to compile them as you normally would.
 Then place compiled copies of said files in the **public** folder, and commit them to your repository.